"Anticipated Discrimination and Wage Negotiation: A Field Experiment"

 "The Effect of Personality Traits and Expectations on the Acquisition of Human Capital: A focus on STEM"

-with Esteban Aucejo and Ramon Cobo-Reyes Cano
+with Esteban Aucejo, Ramon Cobo-Reyes Cano, and Andrés Gago

 Workers in different occupations perform different tasks or activities.
 To execute these tasks, workers must applyparticular skills.
 Having the right skills is crucial since a mismatch between a person’s actual skills and those required in the labor market can lead to lower job opportunities and wages.
 Since a significant fraction of the required skills is obtained through schooling decisions studying schooling choices is critical to understand the accumulation of human capital and labor market outcomes.
 Despite significant contributions to the understanding on how the tasks that workers perform determine their well-being and to the understanding of schooling choices and the process of human capital accumulation, the connection between these two remains a “black box.”
 This project aims to analyze the role that different factors play on schooling decisions and human capital accumulation and their connection to tasks that students would perform in the labor market, with a focus on .on tasks classified as science, technology, engineering, and mathematics (STEM) since these are more complementary with new technologies and, thus, are generally more important in high-paying jobs with better job opportunities.